-The Calibration Input Screen (above) is used to monitor and calibrate instrumentation and assign them to specific channels of the HM-5020.
+The Calibration Input Screen (above) is used to monitor and calibrate instrumentation and assign them to specific channels of the HM-5120A.
 The Calibration Input Screen provides a summary of the calibration status of each channel.
 At this time, verify the calibration information.

-A green box at the left of a channel indicates that the channel has instrumentation assigned to it and that it is calibrated and ready for use (1).
+A green box at the left of a channel indicates that the channel is capable of use whether it is calibrated or not.

-Each channel has a "Limits On" check box (1).
+Each channel has a "Limits On" check box.
 Use the Limits On to keep the machine from exceeding the sensor limits of the instrumentation.
 By selecting this option, before the test can exceed the limits of the sensors, all tests will stop running and the motor will stop to avoid damaging connected instrumentation.

-Note: An input cannot be calibrated during testing.
+Note: An input cannot be calibrated or accessed during actual testing.
+This will be indicated by a Red Box at the left of a channel.

 Units (2)